telerik/kendo-ui-core/docs/controls/scheduling/scheduler/how-to/AngularJS/custom-edit-and-event-templates.md

 # Customize Edit and Events Templates

-The example below demonstrates how to create and use custom templates for the events and edit window of the Kendo UI Scheduler widget in AngularJS.
+The following example demonstrates how to create custom templates for the **Events** and **Edit** windows of the Scheduler in AngularJS.

 ###### Example